Shreesh-T/AutomatedAttendance-OpenCV-Python/README.md

 2) data : It will contain a '.csv' file that is basically a database for all the registered faces.
 3) data_set : It will contain 25 pictures of each person, this is the data set for training of the model.
 4) temp : It will contain the picture of the student taken at the time of attendance.
+5) trained_data : It will contain a '.yml' file which fill store the trained data for face recognition.